The 12:01 AM Rule: When Your Policy Actually Ends

 Myth #3: "My Policy Auto-Renews, So I Don't Need to Worry"

 Partially true — but risky.
 Many policies do auto-renew, but only if your payment method is valid and up to date.
-If your credit card expired or your bank account has insufficient funds, car insurance automatic renewal can fail silently, leaving you unaware that your policy lapsed.
+If your credit card expired, your bank account has insufficient funds, or your insurer has flagged a change in your risk profile, car insurance automatic renewal can fail — silently — leaving you unaware that your policy lapsed.
 Always confirm your renewal was successful.

 Myth #4: "Grace Periods Give Me Extra Time After Expiration"

 Not for expiration — only for missed payments.
-Car insurance grace periods apply to missed payments, not to expiration dates themselves.
+Car insurance grace periods of 7 to 30 days apply to missed payments, not to expiration dates themselves.
 If your policy expires because the term ended, you are not automatically granted a grace period to keep driving with coverage.

 What Happens If You Have an Accident on Your Expiration Date